iser-mobile/LIBLOOM/README.md

  		-o result_dir         	 specify result folder.
  		-v                    	 show debug information.

+**Note**
+1. To identify the library version accurately, the library naming format must be `libname-version`, i.e.,*gson-2.8.6.jar*.
+Other formats like *gson-v2.8.6.jar*, *gson.2.8.6.jar* would lead to inaccurate result.
+2. If several versions of a library have the highest similarity score, these potential versions will all be listed in the result for auditing.

+## Hyper-parameters
+Hyper-parameters are configurable in `artifacts/config/parameters.properties`.

+	CLASS_LEVEL_K=3
+	CLASS_LEVEL_M=256
+	PKG_LEVEL_K=3
+	PKG_LEVEL_M=21640
+	PKG_OVERLAP_THRESHOLD=0.8
+	SIMILARITY_THRESHOLD=0.6

 ## Test Case
-You can test LIBLOOM by detecting given demo app(artifacts/demo/apps).
+You can test LIBLOOM by detecting given demo app(`artifacts/demo/apps`).

 First, generating profiles for demo app and libraries.